genuary2021/genuary2021.github.io/index.md

 You don't have to follow the prompt exactly.
 Or even at all.
 But, y'know, we put effort into this.

 You can use any language, framework or medium.
-Please respect the Geneva Convention.
+Please respect the Geneva Conventions.

 Share your work and tag it with #genuary and #genuary2021.
 If you're going to misspell it as #genaury, please go all in and include all permutations.